Factual Programme Guidelines

 - It is your responsibility to complete the protocol in good time and to be across the detail.
 Your commissioning editor and lawyer will guide you on its completion.
 In addition, a nominated commissioning editor from the news & current affairs department will have additional editorial oversight of the protocol and will provide specialist input.
-The final protocol must be approved by the nominated current affairs commissioner and General Counsel before you team can depart.
+The final protocol must be approved by the nominated current affairs commissioner and Controller of Legal and Compliance before you team can depart.
 In the case of the most high risk projects, these must be referred-up to the Director of Programmes and the Director of Commercial Affairs who will brief the Chief Executive.

 - Whether a country or area within it is likely to be hostile or dangerous will vary according to the nature of the project, the timing of any visit and the prevailing political or military situation on the ground.
 It is not possible to provide a definitive list of all countries which may be hostile but a helpful starting point is the Foreign and Commonwealth Office website which has an up-to-date list of countries where it advises against travel to (in whole or in part) or save for all but essential travel.